Candidate Information Booklet

 Test Center Selection

-Once you have completed all of the application requirements, ABFM will notify the American Board of Anesthesiology (ABA) that your application has been approved and you are eligible to select a testing date, time, and location.
+Once you have completed all of the application requirements, ABFM will notify the American Board of Internal Medicine (ABIM) that your application has been approved and you are eligible to select a testing date, time, and location.

-ABA will contact you via email within 2-3 weeks of your application being approved with test center reservation instructions.
-You may schedule an appointment online with ABA’s testing vendor, Pearson VUE, for any day that the examination is offered, depending on seat availability.
+ABIM will contact you via email within 2-3 weeks of your application being approved with test center reservation instructions.
+You may schedule an appointment online with ABIM’s testing vendor, Pearson VUE, for any day that the examination is offered, depending on seat availability.
 Seats are assigned on a first come, first served basis, and availability is continuously changing.

-The Pain Medicine Examination is jointly developed by the American Board of Anesthesiology (ABA), the American Board of Physical Medicine and Rehabilitation (ABPMR), and the American Board of Psychiatry and Neurology (ABPN).
-The half-day computer-based exam is designed to recognize excellence among physicians who are specialists in the diagnosis and treatment of the entire range of painful disorders.
+The Geriatric Medicine Examination is jointly developed by the American Board of Family Medicine (ABFM) and the American Board of Internal Medicine (ABIM) for certified family physicians and internists.
+This one-day computer-based examination is designed to recognize excellence among those who provide care to the elderly.

-To review the complete Pain Medicine Examination blueprint, please visit the ABA Website.
+To review the complete Geriatric Medicine Examination blueprint, please visit the ABIM website:

 ABFM offers the opportunity to have your CAQ examination rescored if you send a completed request form with a check for the appropriate amount within 14 days of the official release of the score reports.
 However, we strongly discourage this because the probability of an examination being incorrectly scored is extremely remote.
 ABFM and the other participating medical specialty certification boards employ many quality control procedures to ensure that all examinations are scored accurately.
 The quality control process is extensive and is the primary reason that it takes several weeks to provide candidates with their results.